ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-support.rst

 You can remap what output channels the quad motors are on by setting values for RCn_FUNCTION.
 This follows the same approach as :ref:`other output functions <channel-output-functions>`.

+Note that you do not need to set any of the RCn_FUNCTION values unless you have a non-standard motor ordering.
+It is highly recommended that you use the standard ordering.

 The output function numbers are:

 -  33: motor1